geoffcline/aws-eks-best-practices/content/networking/docs/multus.md

 ## Deploying Multus

-EKS officially support Multus CNI.
+EKS officially supports Multus CNI.
 In Amazon EKS, each pod has one network interface assigned by the Amazon VPC CNI plugin.
-With Multus, you can create a multi-homed pod that has multiple interfaces with Multus acting as a "meta-plugin"; a CNI plugin that can call multiple other CNI plugins.
-AWS support for Multus comes configured with the Amazon VPC CNI plugin as the default delegate plugin.
+With Multus, you can create a multi-homed pod that has multiple interfaces with Multus acting as a "meta-plugin" -- a CNI plugin that can call multiple other CNI plugins.
+AWS support for Multus comes configured with the Amazon VPC CNI plugin as the default delegate plugin. [[good]]

 !!!info

 - Multus has been evaluated with IPVLAN CNI (both layer 2 and layer 3 modes) in region and and on local zones.
 AWS VPC does not support macvlan CNI; hence, macvlan cannot be used with Multus.
-- AWS supports DPDK via a host-device CNI plugin.
+- AWS supports DPDK via a host-device CNI plugin [[links]].
 For configuration choices, please refer to the section supporting DPDK on AWS.

 !!!warning

 - AWS will not provide support for all compatible CNI plugins that can be chained, or for any issues that may emerge in these CNI plugins that are unrelated to the chaining setup.
 - Multus is only supported when using the Amazon VPC CNI as the primary CNI.
-We do not support the Amazon VPC CNI when used for higher order interfaces, secondary or otherwise.
+We do not support the Amazon VPC CNI when used for secondary interfaces.

 ### Automation through CloudFormation, LifeCycle Hook, CloudWatch Event, and Lambda